mukesh-durga/VIP-Let-s-Grow-More-Sept21/TASK-9(Handwritten Eqn)Advance Level/README.md

-THE DATASETS UPLOADED ARE LARGER THAN 25MB and HENCE ARE CONVERTED INTO .rar FORMAT.
-Please extract them in the appropriate way for their usage.
+The TRAIN DATASET UPLOADED is LARGER THAN 25MB and HENCE is CONVERTED INTO .rar FORMAT.
+Please extract it in the appropriate way for its usage.

+Dataset Link for Images: https://www.kaggle.com/xainano/handwrittenmathsymbols